 The large denominations, consisting of $500-$10,000 Federal Reserve notes, are sorted by Bank of issue and are eventually charged to the issuing Bank for debiting against Reserve notes outstanding.
 To minimize the number of accounting advices and facilitate control over amounts outstanding, however, all such notes delivered for verification and destruction by a Reserve Bank should be charged initially against that Bank's outstanding notes.
-The Division of Reserve Bank Operations and Payment Systems will thereafter arrange for settlements between Reserve Banks.
+RBOPS will thereafter arrange for settlements between Reserve Banks.
 Such settlements will normally be scheduled in June and December.
-The Cash Departments will be informed of the settlement at least a week in advance and should enter data on the "Large note clearing" screen in the FR5 system by the deadline indicated in the notification message sent by Board staff via electronic mail.
+The Cash Departments will be informed of the settlement at least a week in advance and should enter data on the "Large note clearing" screen in the FR5 system by the deadline indicated in the electronic mail notification provided by RBOPS staff.
 If there were no large denomination notes redeemed during the period, zeroes should be entered in the total columns on the screen.
-Board staff will notify Reserve Banks via electronic mail to make entries to the Interdistrict Settlement account and to Federal Reserve notes outstanding to adjust for the allocation.
-Reserve Bank staff should retrieve the entries to be made on their Bank's books from the ISA adjustment screen in the FR5 system.
+FRB Richmond processes one combined entry for all Districts to Federal Reserve notes outstanding to adjust for the allocation.

 50.65 Currency Destroyed by Treasury

-The Federal Reserve Banks are responsible for reimbursement to the Treasury for retirement of Federal Reserve currency.
-Each quarter the Treasury forwards to the Board a voucher, indicating the actual cost for services performed relative to the retirement of Federal Reserve currency during the previous quarter.
-Board staff calculates the pro rata amount of each Reserve Bank's assessment based on the Bank's share of the number of notes comprising the System's net liability for Federal Reserve notes outstanding on December 31 of the previous year.
-Reserve Bank assessment entries will be processed via Same Day Settlement by the Richmond Reserve Bank according to information reported on to the Board.
+The Federal Reserve Banks are responsible for reimbursement for Treasury's destruction of Federal Reserve currency.
+Each quarter the Treasury forwards to the Board a voucher, indicating the actual cost for services performed for the destruction of Federal Reserve currency during the previous quarter.
+RBOPS staff calculates the pro rata amount of each Reserve Bank's assessment based on the Bank's share of the number of notes comprising the System's net liability for Federal Reserve notes outstanding on December 31 of the previous year.
+Reserve Bank assessment entries will be processed via Same Day Settlement by the Richmond Reserve Bank according to information reported on to RBOPS.

 50.70 Monthly Note Allocations

-The amount of the unfit $1-$100 denominations charged against outstanding Federal Reserve notes during a month will be reallocated by the Division of Reserve Bank Operations and Payment Systems in the following month, using percentages prescribed by Treasury for determining silver certificates and United States notes and the formula adopted by the Board for allocating Federal Reserve note redemption credit.
+The amount of the unfit $1-$100 denominations charged against outstanding Federal Reserve notes during a month will be reallocated by RBOPS in the following month, using percentages prescribed by Treasury for determining silver certificates and United States notes and the formula adopted by RBOPS for allocating Federal Reserve note redemption credit.

-Cash Departments report the number and face value (amount) of unfit notes destroyed by denomination each day to the Board by entering information in the FR Note Accountability System (FR5).
+Cash Departments report the number and face value (amount) of unfit notes destroyed by denomination each day to RBOPS by entering information in the FR5 System.
 The amount of the unfit notes destroyed is charged to Federal Reserve notes outstanding.
 After month-end, but no later than the fifth business day of the following month, a Reserve Bank cash department officer certifies the number and amount of notes destroyed reported on the "Monthly Notes Redeemed" screen in the FR5 system.
 Consistent with the Treasury Currency Operations Manual (TCOM) requirements for daily destruction certification, the Reserve Bank cash department officer may designate other individuals in management to certify monthly notes redeemed by issuing a memo to the file and notifying the RBOPS Accounting Policy and Operations Section.
 To maintain adequate separation of duties, certifying officers or their designees should not have BPS 3000 supervisory access.
 Data reported must agree with the total of the daily amounts reported destroyed by the cash departments for that month.
 Following the verification, the FR 5 system will combine the reports and subtract out the Treasury currency portion.
-The resulting totals for each denomination will be allocated to the Reserve Banks and an electronic mail advice will be sent to each Reserve Bank instructing them to retrieve the entries to be made to their books from the "ISA adjustment" screen in the FR5 system.
-Each Reserve Bank will make entries to the Interdistrict Settlement Account and to Federal Reserve notes outstanding to adjust for the allocation.
-The Richmond Reserve Bank will also charge Treasury's General Account for the amount of Treasury currency.
+The resulting totals for each denomination will be allocated to the Reserve Banks and an electronic mail advice will be sent to each Reserve Bank instructing them to retrieve the entries to be made to their books in the FR5 system.
+The Richmond Reserve Bank will make one combined entry for all Districts to Federal Reserve notes outstanding to adjust for the allocation.

 51.01 Notes Missing from New Packages of Currency

-New currency is delivered by the Bureau of Engraving and Printing in 4000-note packages.
-Losses resulting from notes missing from these packages are borne by the Bureau.
-When the Bureau reaches a determination regarding missing currency, the Bureau will forward a check payable to the Reserve Bank covering the amount.
+New currency is delivered by the BEP in 4000-note packages.
+Losses resulting from notes missing from these packages are borne by the BEP.
+When the BEP reaches a determination regarding missing currency, the BEP will forward a check payable to the Reserve Bank covering the amount.
 The Letter of Advice accompanying the check will be addressed to the Vice President in charge of the Cash Department at the Reserve Bank and will include a listing of the serial numbers and denominations of the notes.
-The Bureau will send copies of the letter to (1) the Assistant Federal Reserve Agent in Washington, D.C. and (2) the Deputy Assistant Commissioner, Banking and Cash Management, Financial Management Service.
+The BEP will send copies of the letter to (1) the Assistant Federal Reserve Agent in Washington, D.C. and (2) the Deputy Assistant Commissioner, Banking and Cash Management, Financial Management Service.
 The Assistant Federal Reserve Agent in Washington, D.C. and the Reserve Bank will make entries on their respective records depending on the circumstances, as outlined below.
-In each case the offsetting entry will be reflected in the charge against Treasury's General Account for the Bureau's check.
+In each case the offsetting entry will be reflected in the charge against Treasury's General Account for the BEP's check.